-There are some important rules - and features - associated with IFISAs that potential investors should be aware of.
+There are some important IFISA rules - and features - that potential investors should be aware of.

-First and foremost, the key feature of an IFISA is that investors are able to hold debt-based securities and lend funds through the P2P lending market without having to pay any income tax or capital gains tax.
+First and foremost, the key feature of an IFISA is that investors are able to hold debt-based securities and lend funds through the peer-to-peer (P2P) lending market without having to pay any income tax or capital gains tax.

 You're only able to open and subscribe funds to one IFISA per tax year, and your annual IFISA allowance gives you the ability to invest up to the maximum ISA allowance overall (which is £20,000 for the 2020/21 tax year).

-Therefore, if you have more than one type of ISA (i.e., an IFISA and a Stocks & Shares ISA), you need to decide how much of your ISA allowance you want to subscribe to each during the tax year.
+Therefore, if you have more than one type of ISA (i.e. an IFISA and a Stocks and Shares ISA), you need to decide how much of your ISA allowance you want to subscribe to each during the tax year.

 - There are no limits to the amount of money you can transfer into your IFISA from other ISAs, as long as it has been accumulated within the ISA regime in previous tax years.

 - You cannot hold stocks and shares in an IFISA, so if you wanted to transfer your Stocks and Shares ISA, you must first liquidate the holdings - so that the ISA is only holding cash.

 - You should never attempt to transfer funds from one ISA to another manually.
 Instead, you should contact your ISA provider and follow the necessary procedures to ensure your funds do not lose their tax free status.

 - Regular debt crowdfunding (or P2P lending) can be held in an IFISA, but equity-based crowdfunding securities are excluded.